Personal Trainer After Pregnancy

 You’ll never be motivated to hit the gym if you’re exhausted.
 As a new parent, you need to take care of yourself.
 Instead of feeling guilty about it, focus on ways to recharge your batteries.
 Enlist the help of friends and family while you take some time for yourself.
 Whether you take a spin class or go for a long walk, make it about you.

 Your post-pregnancy weight is only part of the equation.
-Make time to meet with a personal trainer and maybe a nutritionist to help you find the perfect balance, and you may find yourself even more svelte than you were before.
+Make time to meet with a personal trainer and maybe a nutritionist to help you find the perfect balance.